gonwan/tengine-rpm/README.md

 # diff -ru nginx.spec tengine.spec
 ```
 - Separate package names are used.
 But they are in-place substitution for orginal nginx* packages, for easier operation.
-- Copy all file to `~/rpmbuild/SOURCES`, and build:
+- Copy all files into `~/rpmbuild/SOURCES`, and build:
 ```shell
 # rpmbuild -ba tengine.spec
 ```